SoftDev4Research/4OSS-lesson/_episodes/05-contribution-governance-communication.md

 keypoints:
 - "Basic guidelines for how to contribute"
 - "Define comunication means"
-- "Define details like time, responsibilities"
+- "Define details like time, responsibilities, trasparency"
 ---

 ----------------------------------------------------------------------------------------------------